OKEAMAH/Git/README.md

 Launching the L2 node
 Using CLI to originate a SCORU
 Using CLI to feed inputs (kernel chunks)
-Using CLI to observe execution state in L2 nooe Observing commitments on L1
+Using CLI to observe execution state in L2 node Observing commitments on L1
 Note:
 Will use a minimal Test kernel, not the TX kernel